 Q. What do I do if my pads are stained?

 Sodium percarbonate is an excellent stain fighter.
-We also recommend Madame Blancheville’s method to prevent staining(find it here).
+You can consult our Product Care Guide for more information.
 Note that heat can set stains, so avoid hot water that can clot blood on textiles and make sure there’s no blood remaining on your Öko-Pads before putting them in the dryer.

 Otherwise, even if stains remain, they won’t impact the function of your pads, it’s just esthetics!

 Q. Do I need to wash my Öko-Pads during my cycle?

 A. If you don’t want to wash your pads during your period, just make sure you have enough pads for your entire cycle.
 If you don’t mind doing pad laundry during your cycle, don’t worry, Öko-Pads can go in the dryer, so they’ll be ready when you need them.

 Q. How do I make sure my pad stays put?

 A. The fabric backing on our pads is cotton, which, unlike PUL (sometimes used by other brands) is not slippery.
 If you still feel like your pad is moving, we recommend wearing snug-fitting cotton underwear with your Öko-Pads and avoiding slippery fabric like satin or nylon.

 On heavy flow days, use long Öko-Pads with two sets of wings for better stability.
 Tip: you can even wear a second pair of undies on top of the first to keep the pad in place; this works great overnight!